FIR registered against Edelweiss Group chairman, four others in Nitin Desai suicide case | Law-Order

 - India

-Raigad police in Maharashtra on Friday registered an offence against five persons including Edelweiss Group chairman Rashesh Shah for alleged abetment of art director Nitin Desai's suicide.
+Raigad police in Maharashtra on Friday registered a criminal case against five persons including Edelweiss Group chairman Rashesh Shah for alleged abetment of art director Nitin Desai's suicide.
+The accused allegedly harassed Desai, 57, for loan repayment, police said, citing the complaint filed by his wife.

 A First Information Report was registered under Indian Penal Code sections 306 (abetment of suicide) and 34 (common intention) at Khalapur police station based on a complaint filed by Desai's wife Neha Desai, an official said.